 Math:

 He can finally tell time on a face clock!
 Now it seems very easy for him.
-Another skill that used to be such confusion for him was counting money, but now he can.
+Another skill that used to cause him so much confusion was counting money, but now he can.
 It seemed like he learned how to count by 5’s and 10’s by himself.
 He was very happy that he could finally count money.
-He can now also do adding and subtracting on the same page.
-Not only can he now do this with 2 or 3-digit numbers, but also with borrowing or carrying.
+He can now also add and subtract on the same page.
+Not only can he now do this with two or three-digit numbers, but also with borrowing or carrying.
 He is doing all his Math at grade level now and has half of his times tables memorized.

 Reading:

-Sean’s reading really leaped between the 7th and 8th month of Edublox.
-I’ve noticed that, for a while, he was struggling with words that were more than two syllables, but something has clicked because he is picking up on these bigger words too.
-I have been able to get out books that I have always wanted to read together with him, but I used to look at them and knew they were above his reading level and had to put them away.
-But now I have been able to get out those books, and he can read them.
+Sean’s reading really leaped between the 7th and 8th months of Edublox.
+I’ve noticed that, for a while, he struggled with words of more than two syllables, but something has clicked, and he is picking up these bigger words, too.
+I have been able to get out the books I have always wanted to read together with him, but I used to look at them and know they were above his reading level, so I had to put them away.
+But now I have been able to get those books out, and he can read them.

 He is also finally learning to spell.
 I had been trying to teach him to spell for a long time, but he would never remember how to spell the words.
 After a week or even les,s he would forget, but the Edublox method of learning to spell is working for him.